awsdocs/aws-lambda-developer-guide/doc_source/configuration-database.md

 1. Choose **Add**\.

 **Pricing**
-Amazon RDS charges a hourly price for proxies that that is determined by the instance size of your database\.
+Amazon RDS charges a hourly price for proxies that is determined by the instance size of your database\.
 For details, see [RDS Proxy pricing](https://aws.amazon.com/rds/proxy/pricing/)\.

 Proxy creation takes a few minutes\.
 When the proxy is available, configure your function to connect to the proxy endpoint instead of the database endpoint\.